QBDI/QBDI/docs/source/api_qbdipreload.rst

    (inside the loader and the library constructors / init) as explained in :ref:`intro_limitations`.

 .. note::
-   QBDIPreload is used with ``LD_PRELOAD`` or ``DYLD_INSERT_LIBRARIES`` mechanism to inject in the target process.
-The limitations of these mechanisms are applied on QBDIPreload (cannot inject suid binary, ...).
+   QBDIPreload is supposed to be used with ``LD_PRELOAD`` or ``DYLD_INSERT_LIBRARIES`` mechanisms to inject some code into the target process.
+Hence, the limitations of these also affect QBDIPreload (cannot inject suid binary, ...).

-Initialization
+Initialisation
 --------------

 .. doxygendefine:: QBDIPRELOAD_INIT
     :project: QBDIPRELOAD

-Return Codes
+Return codes
 ------------

 .. doxygendefine:: QBDIPRELOAD_NO_ERROR